-Once the loan application is completed our loan officer review the goals of the investor and his liquidity position.
-Our goal is to ensure that the real estate investor has enough cash and credit to include some of his own funds in the transaction as well as have the liquidity to make payments as promised.
+Once the loan application is completed, our loan officer reviews the investor's goals and liquidity position.
+Our goal is to ensure that the real estate investor has enough cash and credit to include some of his funds in the transaction and has the liquidity to make payments as promised.
 If we feel that the investor is a risk, is too inexperienced with no plan, or does not have enough cash or credit to fully protect our private money investor, we will turn down the deal until our concerns are addressed and remedied.
-If the real estate investor has the experience, the liquidity capability, and a solid deal, only then will Level 4 Funding move forward to the next steps.
+If the real estate investor has the experience, the liquidity capability, and a solid value, only then will Level 4 Funding move forward to the next steps.

-The appraisal our in-house loan officer, using current MLS data, completes a competitive market analysis.
-If the loan amount is greater than $500,000 or if we cannot reasonably obtain value, we order an appraisal.
-The borrower pays for an independent appraisal of the property.
+The appraisal of our in-house loan officer, using current MLS data, completes a competitive market analysis.
+If the loan amount is more significant than $500,000 or we cannot reasonably obtain value, we order an appraisal.
+The borrower pays for an independent assessment of the property.

 Presentation to Trust Deed Investor With a solid deal and a professional appraisal in hand, the loan officer contacts a potential Trust Deed Investor.
-The appraisal and the property details are sent to the potential Trust Deed Investor for review.
-The Trust Deed Investor starts due diligence and either accepts or rejects the investment.
+The assessment and the property details are sent to the likely Trust Deed Investor for review.
+The Trust Deed Investor starts due diligence and accepts or rejects the investment.

 Notice that the potential Trust Deed Investor is not notified until this point.
 We screen hundreds of loan applications and transactions every year.
-We only present those that clear all the hurdles we have set forth to make sure we are offering the highest quality investments possible.
+We only present those that clear all the hurdles we have set forth to ensure we offer the highest quality investments possible.

-How do the Lender (you) get paid?
-The borrower(s) makes the monthly payment to Evergreen Loan Servicing, who will process the payment and send the payment directly to your bank via a ACH Wire Transfer “Direct Deposit”.
+How does the Lender (you) get paid?
+The borrower(s) makes the monthly payment to Evergreen Loan Servicing, who will process the payment and send the payment directly to your bank via an ACH Wire Transfer “Direct Deposit”.

 How fast do you get paid?
-If the borrower(s) pays on time your payment should be in your bank account within 3 days.
+If the borrower(s) pays on time, your payment should be in your bank account within three days.

 Are there any deductions to the payment?
-No, you receive all of the payment directly to your bank.
+No, you receive all of the payments directly to your bank.

-Can you, the Lender process the Loan yourself?
+Can you, the Lender, process the Loan yourself?
 Yes, you can.
 However, I do not recommend that you do it.
-The Loan Service will handle any problems collecting the funds and will contact the borrower(s) when they do not pay according to the agreement.
-The fees for processing the Loan are paid by the borrower(s) and are no cost to the Lender.
+The Loan Service will handle any problems collecting the funds and contact the borrower(s) when they do not pay according to the agreement.
+The fees for processing the Loan are paid by the borrower(s) and are at no cost to the Lender.

 What about taxes and Insurance?
-The Loan Service will impound for taxes and insurance and make the timely payments for taxes and insurance.
+The Loan Service will impound taxes and insurance and make timely payments for taxes and insurance.

 Can the Lender use another Loan Service?
-No, not on the setup, but after setup you can change the service.
-If you want to move your Loan to another servicer you can.
+No, not on the setup, but you can change the service after setup.
+If you want to move your loan to another servicer, you can.
 The cost associated with the transfer is your responsibility.

 Does Level 4 Funding LLC receive compensation from the Loan Service or Title Company?
 No.

 How long does it take to foreclose?
-On commercial loans the minimum time is 90 day.
+On commercial loans, the minimum time is 90 days.

 Who is the Trustee on the Deed of Trust?
-It is First American Title Insurance Company, a Nebraska Corporation P.O.
+First American Title Insurance Company, a Nebraska Corporation P.O.
 Box 2922 Phoenix, Arizona 85062.

-How may foreclosures where there to loans created by Level 4 Funding?
-Over the past 3 years nine loans resulted in foreclosure.
+How many foreclosures were there to loans created by Level 4 Funding?
+Over the past three years, nine loans resulted in foreclosure.
 The lender did not suffer any financial loss on the foreclosure.

 What is the Mortgage to Value or LTV of a Deed of Trust Investment?
-The LTV or Loan to Value ratio is the ratio between the Loan and the value of the real estate, pledged as security, which is expressed as a percentage.
+The LTV or Loan to Value ratio is the ratio between the Loan and the real estate value pledged as security, which is expressed as a percentage.

 This is referred to as the Loan-to-Value Ratio: